Medicare in Nebraska

 Unlike other private Medicare coverage enrollment (Medicare Advantage and Medicare Part D plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed issue.
 This window starts when a person is at least 65 and enrolled in Medicare Part B (you must be enrolled in both Part A and Part B to buy a Medigap plan).

-People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, and about 10% of Nebraska Medicare beneficiaries are under 65 years old.
+People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, and almost 10% of Nebraska Medicare beneficiaries are under 65 years old.
 However, federal rules do not guarantee access to Medigap plans for people who are under 65.

-The majority of the states have stepped in to ensure at least some access to private Medigap plans for disabled enrollees under the age of 65, but Nebraska has not.
-Medigap insurers in Nebraska are not required to offer coverage to people under 65 years of age.
+Prior to 2025, Medigap insurers in Nebraska are not required to offer coverage to people under 65 years of age.
 United American Insurance Company voluntarily offers some Medigap plans to disabled Medicare beneficiaries in Nebraska who are under age 65, albeit at significantly higher premiums than the rates that apply when a person is 65.

 (Coverage through NECHIP began to be offered in the 1980s, for people who were unable to obtain medically underwritten health coverage.
 That’s no longer necessary for people who buy individual/family coverage, due to the ACA (medical underwriting is prohibited in that market).
 But the ACA did not change anything about medical underwriting for Medigap plans outside of a person’s initial enrollment window.
 So NECHIP used to be an option for Medicare enrollees under the age of 65, helping to cover out-of-pocket costs that enrollees would otherwise have (several other states still use high-risk pools as an option for Medicare beneficiaries under age 65.)
 As of 2019, however, there were only two people enrolled in NECHIP coverage in Nebraska, so this was not a widely used option.)